 Bonds are basically loans.
 There are two types, corporate and government.
 When you purchase a corporate bond, you are lending money to a company.
 When you purchase a government bond, you are lending money to the government.

 Bonds are much safer than stocks (but remember, no investment is ever without risk!).
 They are a great investment that helps keep large portions of money safe while still offering a bit of growth to combat inflation.
 Unfortunately, safety comes at a cost.
 You won’t grow your money very well if you invest in bonds.
 This investment type is best for someone who is close to retirement age and wants some protection against market volatility in their final stretch.
 It’s a bad investment for beginners.

-Shady things are bad investments for everyone, not just beginners.
+There are some shady investment schemes out there, and I call those bad investments for everyone, not just beginners.
 But when you are just starting out, it may be harder to spot the red flags.
 Some examples of shady investments are: a “hot tip”; a friend’s amazing business opportunity, pyramid schemes, non-reputable investment firms, and companies in which the only information you can find about them are obviously affiliate links (you’ll know them when you see them!).

 Does anyone else have any examples of bad investments for beginners?
-Let us know in the comments and lets all partner together to help each other achieve financial independence!
+Let us know in the comments and let’s all partner together to help each other achieve financial independence!

 Melanie Allen is an American journalist and happiness expert.
 She has bylines on MSN, the AP News Wire, Wealth of Geeks, Media Decision, and numerous media outlets across the nation.
 She covers a wide range of topics centered around self-actualization and the quest for a fulfilling life.